6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 start of the next month

-If someone questions the increase, keep your response short and steady.
+If someone questions the increase:

 justify endlessly